 Polking Family Fellowship

 The Polking Family Fellowship aims to cultivate the next generation of leaders who understand that law and public policy are essential elements in building a sustainable culture of life.
 Recipients of this fellowship will receive a scholarship along with the opportunity to work closely with the Center for Ethics and Culture.
 Polking Fellows will participate in the life and work of the Center and will be invited to attend and participate in special Center events, work with its visiting fellows, interact with speakers and guests of the Center, conduct scholarly research, and receive special career mentoring and summer internship opportunities.

 To apply for the Polking Family Fellowship:

 - Students must apply for admission to Notre Dame Law School as a first-year J.D. student.

 - In addition to their regular application materials, students should also submit an additional personal statement outlining their specific interest in the Polking Family Fellowship.
 This statement should be no longer than two pages, double-spaced.
 The statement should have the student’s name and LSAC number in the header.
 Students should send this statement as a PDF attachment to an email, addressed to the Office of Admissions at email@example.com.
 Please include “Polking Fellowship Personal Statement” in the subject line of the email.

 - The preferred deadline for submitting this personal statement is Feb.
 26, 2016.

 The Selection Committee will notify students of their status in mid-March.

-Scholarships alone will not be enough to finance your legal education at Notre Dame.
-A variety of national and regional scholarships and fellowships are offered by philanthropic organizations at the local, regional, and national level.
-Search our external scholarship website for alternative scholarship opportunities.
+It may be the case that a particular student’s merit- or need-based scholarship will not cover the full cost of tuition at Notre Dame Law School.
+Students seeking additional scholarship awards may consider a variety of national and regional scholarships and fellowships that are offered by philanthropic organizations throughout the U.S. Search our external scholarship website for alternative scholarship opportunities.